bhaaskara/GCP/GCP_Concepts.md

 # Vulnerability report
-To see vulnerabilities, compliance, threats in a project Console -> security command centre
+To see vulnerabilities, compliance, threats in a project GCP -> security command center
+Get the project -> check the vulnerability -> identify remediation